SWISS boss says relocations at Lufthansa bring more efficiency

 He left open whether this will lead to job cuts: “It would be naive to rule out reductions in personnel.
 But that is not our goal and is always the very last measure.”
 The relocation of jobs between Zurich and Frankfurt is also possible.

-In response to questions about a recent trip to the US, Fehlinger said he was there for industry and economic discussions.
+In response to questions about a recent trip to the US, the executive said he was there for industry and economic discussions.
 For the Lufthansa Group, it is crucial that the Swiss economy functions: “We need a functioning, healthy economy that we can connect with the world.”
 In this context, according to Fehlinger, the Group is also looking into the possibility of importing Boeing aircraft via Switzerland in future.

 Translated from German by DeepL/jdp